denoland/publish-folder/README.md

 ## How it works

-First you build your output to a folder.
-Then after you can use this action which will:
+First build your output to a folder.
+Then after you can use this action to perform the following steps:

 1. Push the folder to a separate orphan branch in your repository.
-2. Optionally tag that commit to publish to the deno.land/x registry.
+2. If specified, tag the commit to publish it to the deno.land/x registry.

 ## Why?

-Generally you don't need a build step and overall it's not recommended, but _sometimes_ you do.
+Generally you don't need a build step and it's not recommended, but _sometimes_ you do.
 For example:

-- You might be building a `.wasm` file on every commit and checking that into source control causes issues like merge conflicts and every commit has a massive amount of data in it.
+- You might be building a `.wasm` file on every commit, which checking into source control causes issues like merge conflicts and large amounts of data in every commit.
-- Your module might be very large and have a lot of files.
-To reduce load times, you may want to bundle your module (please don't bundle your dependencies or minimize your library code please).
+- Your module might be very large and have numerous files.
+To reduce load times, you may want to bundle your module (that said, please don't bundle your dependencies or minimize your library code).
 - Type checking your module takes a long time.
-Maybe you want to create a targeted .d.ts file on every commit.
+You might want to create a targeted .d.ts file on every commit.

 ## Getting started